lokalise/i18n-ally/README.md

 Support for Vue Single File Component (SFC) is powered by [kazupon/vue-i18n-locale-message](https://github.com/kazupon/vue-i18n-locale-message), which is created by the author of vue-i18n.
 Thanks for making this!

-And my great thanks for all [the awesome contributors](https://github.com/antfu/i18n-ally/graphs/contributors).
+Also my thanks to [the awesome contributors](https://github.com/antfu/i18n-ally/graphs/contributors) and YOU for reading this!

+Lastly, I want to have a **special thanks to my partner [@iiiiiiines](https://github.com/iiiiiiines)** who have encouraged and supported me working on this project.

 ## ☕ Buy Me a Coffee